labotsuchinoko/imagecheck/README.md

     set a image url.
     and then submit.

-## how to serve flask application gunicorn with nginx on 3001
+## how to serve flask application gunicorn on local socket with nginx on 3001

     $ sudo apt-get install nginx
     $ cd ~/miniconda2/envs/py27-anaconda/imagecheck